 When starting The Iodine Protocol, or just increasing our unrefined salt intake, we may find ourselves dislodging and detoxing bromine.
 Bromine is iodine’s evil sibling that makes it harder for our body to remain saturated with iodine.
 Today’s environment of new products gassing off, medications and food ingredients etc are overloading us with bromine while most of us are not exposed to much iodine at all.

-How elevated could our bromine levels be?
+How are bromine levels elevated?

 Since the 1970s, brominated and chlorinated flame retardants have been applied to

-- Foam in couches and baby products
+- Foam in couches

 - Building insulation